elliotlarson/dev-notes/books/start-small-stay-small-a-developers-guide-to-launching-a-startup.md

 ### Measuring demand affordably or for free

+You can do a certain amount of demand assessment using search engine keyword difficulty tools.

 Things that matter:

 * **Conversion rate**: The percentage of unique people who visit your site and plunk down the money for your product or service.
 A viable business has a conversion rate between 1-4%.
 More is great, and less can work, but that is the sweet spot.